kfickel/mvp-starter/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  The product will search only for recipes and output the five most highley rated recipes.
-The benefit of the product, is that it is easy to use and filters the recipes for the user based on their search.
+  Ever feel overwhelmed by all the recipe options online?
+RecipeMe makes decision making easy for our customers by providing them with five recipe options based on their search.
+The five recipes provided are all top-rated recipes.
+By providing only 5 delicious recipes, our customers find comfort in the amount of recipes provided.
+RecipeMe is easy to use and always reliable to provide customers with five delicious recipes.

 ## Problem ##
   > Describe the problem your product solves.